"Today's Pictures Are Tomorrow's Memories"

 If you have any questions or want to start a conversation about "gear" I can be contacted at clchu "at" yahoo "dot" com

 If you've gotten down to here you must be really curious, so here is a little more about me.
-Born in Taiwan with a short detour to the Congo ( yes Africa where I uttered my first words in Swahili ), but grew up California, Oklahoma, Colorado and California.
+Born in Taiwan with a short detour to the Congo ( yes Africa where I uttered my first words in Swahili ), but mostly grew up California, Oklahoma, Colorado and California.
 Finished my higher education with a BS in Electrical Engineering at U. C. Berkeley and Ph.D. in Electrical Engineering at Stanford.
 Started my working career with a short stint on the East coast at IBM in Fishkill and Yorktown Heights working on 0.25um 100GHz Ft SiGe HBT BiCMOS and DRAMs.
 Next worked at Intel for 23 years, Did short stints in New Mexico and Arizona before settling here Oregon.
 For more than two+ decades worked on the development of EEPROMS, Flash Memory, x86 CPUs, Chipsets, SOCs for phones/tablets and even eDRAMs again.
 If it computes with silicon I've probably had some small hand in it.
 Done this for something like 10+ generations and counting.
-It has been a wild and crazy ride from 0.5um down and down to 22nm.
+It has been a wild and crazy ride from 0.5um down and down to 14nm.
 Most recently I've moved to a small technology company called PDF Solutions helping other companies develop and ramp next generation silicon to further change the world.
-Hopefully there are a few more generations left, but it will end someday as exponential doubling like this simply can't continue forever and when it ends it will be ugly!
+Do a lot more traveling about 49.9% on the road with ~350K miles/year.
+Hopefully there are a few more generations left of shrinks, but it will end someday as exponential doubling like this simply can't continue forever and when it ends it time for another revolution!
 For the layman think of my job as folding sheet of paper in half every two years, at some point there is simply not enough to fold in half again and again ( try that experiment take a sheet and fold it and keep on doing it, and imagine it was about the size of a postage stamp to start ).
-Think about that for a moment when it ends; the Nikon D*, Samsung Galaxy N+1 and the iPhone N+1, next model TV, appliance, car, next USB stick, next years laptop/tablet won't be thinner, faster, more amazing and for the same price or lower with longer battery life..... interesting thought!
+But have no fear when you can’t fold it in half anymore we engineers are pretty clever when times get desperate.
+We’ve learned to start stacking them little things, and the going up has just started and will keep things going likely for many more years.

 Thanks for visiting and discovering a bit about me!